Houston & the International Quilt Festival

 As well as displays of more than 1,500 quilts and unique works of textile art by makers from all corners of the globe, the Festival also boasts an inspiring workshop and lecture programme, as well as 1,000 booths selling quilts, fabrics and textile supplies.
 Three days here will provide long term inspiration for quilting and textile enthusiasts of all kinds, and offers a unique opportunity to forge creative friendships with the international quilting community.

 The Special Exhibits section is an annual highlight.
-This year's line-up is still a closely guarded secret, but previous treats included a showcase of quilts that have graced the covers of the iconic US Patchwork & Quilting Magazine and Kaffe Fassett's display of Heritage Quilts in America.
+The 2022 line-up has yet to be confirmed, but previous treats included a showcase of quilts that have graced the covers of the iconic US Patchwork & Quilting Magazine and Kaffe Fassett's display of Heritage Quilts in America.

-Please note, workshops and excursions offered at the Festival are not included in our tour programme.
-You can book directly through the organisers here
+Please note, workshops and excursions offered at the Festival should be booked directly through the organisers as they are not included in our tour programme.

 A Deeper Dive

 Space Centre Houston, the official visitor centre of the Lyndon B. Johnson Space Centre, is the only place in the world where you can enter a replica space shuttle resting on top of the original shuttle carrier aircraft, NASA 905.
 This extraordinary re-creation gives a real insight into the workings of the shuttle, allowing visitors to walk through seven dynamic areas within the aircraft, including the flight deck, mid-deck and payload bay.
 And as if that wasn't excitement enough, a visit here also includes the chance to experience the sights and sounds of a real launch in the multi-screen Blast-Off theatre, an opportunity to take an interactive, virtual journey across the solar system and into the future of space exploration and a 90 minute tram tour behind the scenes of NASA and Mission Control.